 MSP 3324.
 The Video Game Industry and Game Culture.
 3 Credit Hours.

 With sales reaching in the billions, an ever-expanding market, and player demographics that span age, race, and gender, it is increasingly important to examine the intersection of communication and culture within the video game industry.
-This course pursues this task by introducing students to the field of Video Game Studies, exploring video games and the video game industry from its origins as a marginal entertainment medium - the pre-occupation of young males mostly - to its status today as a popular-culture phenomenon.
-We will discuss the theories developed in recent years to understand the impact of this new media on society, the cultures that have arisen around its consumption and production, and a critical analysis of content.
-During this course you will also be asked to play a game of your choosing, join/observe the online communities associated with that game, and write a term paper based on your readings and experience.
+This course pursues this task by introducing students to the field of Video Game Studies, exploring video games and the video game industry from its origins as a marginal entertainment medium to its status today as a popular-culture phenomenon.
+We will discuss the theories developed in recent years to understand the impact of video games on society, the cultures that have arisen around their consumption and production, and a critical analysis of content.
+During this course you'll analyze video games from multiple perspectives - design, community, and gameplay - while conducting in-depth research on a game of your choice, resulting in a semester-long research journal.

 Repeatability: This course may not be repeated for additional credits.